I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Just having a lot of followers will not add much value to your business.

-Your followers needs to be active and engaged.
+Your followers need to be active and engaged.

 Engagement on your social account is what the social media algorithms look at when they decide if your post should be promoted to more people or not.
 It’s also when people interact with your posts that your posts get visible to their followers.

-There’s a number of different tactics you can employ to drive the engagement.
+There are a number of different tactics you can employ to drive engagement.
 In my post “The 7 Secrets to Salon Instagram Captions that Grow Your Followers“, I list all of them.
 Even if the post is focusing on Instagram, the same principles applies to other platforms so I’d encourage you to read it to learn more.

 This is why you need to define a set of actions that you want your followers to take, beyond just interacting with your social posts.
 You need should include these actions in your posts.
 But if you’re on Instagram you cannot link from your posts but you need to include the call to action in your bio.
 Learn more about how to create a good Instagram bio for your salon in my other article here.